exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

     Formal proof of the following properties is coming in a separate white paper.

 - **Safety**
-  If some non-Byzantine node adds a block to the blockchain, then no other node can add another block, confirmed with +2/3 `Precommit` messages, to the blockchain at the same height.
+  If a non-Byzantine node adds a block to the blockchain, then no other node can add another block, confirmed with +2/3 `Precommit` messages, to the blockchain at the same height.